 Include the Board and Senior Staff

-When change is in the air, everyone feels it, and it is natural for board members and senior staff to consider leaving the organization during a leadership transition, especially with the loss of a strong, charismatic leader, who may be the reason people got involved in the first place.
+When change is in the air, everyone feels it, and it is natural for board members and senior staff to consider leaving the organization during a leadership transition, especially with the loss of a strong, charismatic leader, who may be the reason many people got involved in the first place.

 Some approaches here might include:

 - Use a succession planning consultant to conduct a series of confidential interviews aimed at identifying the leadership qualities, management skills and other desired attributes needed in new leadership.
-Ask directly about the interviewee’s likelihood of staying or leaving until new leadership is firmly in place.

-- Have the board chair reach out directly to fellow board members, senior staff and major donors; she/he can listen to their concerns, promise to address them and ask for a commitment to stay the course during the transition.
+- Have the board chair reach out directly to fellow board members, senior staff, and major donors; she/he can listen to their concerns, promise to address them and ask for a commitment to stay the course during the transition.

 - Review board member and board officer term limits to see if there is likely to be a turnover in board membership or board leadership at the same time as the executive transition and plan accordingly.